 Some links on this site are affiliate links and I may earn a small commission at no cost to you.
 Click on the images and blue text to be taken to links.
 Thank you!
 Learn more.

 My eight-year-old son Johnny adores both abstract art and abstract humor (his favorite part of Inside Out is when the characters walk into the Abstract thought part of the brain), so I was not surprised when he was drawn to the geometric tree activity.
 I joined him for an afternoon of drawing, and eventually the girls were so intrigued that they started drawing, too.
 They didn’t draw the activity we were drawing – they just drew whatever they liked.
 That’s okay – the book is still serving its purpose of developing creative and visual thinking!

 A Silly Book for Creative and Visual Thinking: Tangle Art & Drawing Games for Kids

 One final benefit of this type of artistic activity: brilliant fine motor skills!
 All four of my children are constantly complimented on their fine motor skills.
-I am sure that our family’s emphasis on time spent enjoying creative activities plays a role in their having this as a personal strength.
+I am sure that our family’s emphasis on artistic activities plays a role in my kids’ strong fine motor skills.